 Example: Dakota is terminated after being off work for her work injury for three months.
 She has no income since being terminated and still has no job.

 Dakota wins her 132a case.
-The employer has to pay her back wages starting from her termination date, and they must also hire Dakota back.
+Under California law, the employer has to pay her back wages starting from her termination date, and they must also hire Dakota back.

 If Dakota had permanent disability she would also receive one half the value of that permanent disability up to $10,000.

-A 132a claim is generally treated separately from a regular workers’ compensation claim.
+A 132a claim is generally treated separately from a regular workers’ comp claim.
 The regular injury claim will normally be resolved before the 132a claim.

 There is also a difference in who will be defending the claim for the employer.